-Survival shelter can come in the form of a poncho, your backpack, yes even a plastic garbage bag, if that's all you have.
+Emergency shelter can come in the form of a poncho, your backpack, yes even a plastic garbage bag, if that's all you have.
+Sheltering from the elements is your first consideration in any emergency survival situation.
+Emphasis is emergency shelter skills for the Oregon coast.

 location: Florence, OR